nestordemeure/nestordemeure.github.io/content/cooking/savoury/sandwich/garlic_toast.md

 * spread the garlic butter on the toast
 * add the cheese and tomatoes

-[^wait]: Preparing the garlic butter first gives it the strict minimum of time needed for the flavour to infuse in the butter.
+[^wait]: Preparing the garlic butter first gives it the strict minimum of time needed for the flavor to infuse in the butter.

 ## Credits: